-American director Darren Aronofsky has made a career out of exploring individuals who are physically and psychologically self-destructing in the thrones of obsession.
-It almost doesn’t matter what that obsession is.
+American director Darren Aronofsky has made a career out of exploring individuals who are physically and psychologically self-destructing in the throes of obsession.
 It could be the relationship between the diameter and circumference of a circle; building a boat to avoid a genocidal flood; ballet or wrestling; drugs or food.

 With his latest film The Whale it’s the latter.
 Brendan Fraser plays Charlie, a shut-in who has eaten himself to immensity and is determined to gorge himself to death.
 He looks partly like the titular leviathan and the first victim in Se7en.
 Fortunately, he is cared for by a friend Liz (Downsizing and Showing Up’s Hong Chau) who visits to provide healthcare and is trying to build bridges with Charlie’s estranged daughter, Ellie (Strangers Things’ Sadie Sink).
 A young evangelist, Thomas (Ty Simpkins), is also intent on saving Charlie’s soul.

 Adapted by Samuel D. Hunter from his own play, The Whale is at once the most and the least Aronofsky of Aronofsky films.
 The obsession with obsession noted earlier is present and the film begins with a provocative shot designed to press the audience’s buttons – body shaming, fat shaming and a little homophobia.
 But the film retains much of its theatrical origins and its restraint.
 It takes place entirely in one location: Charlie’s apartment.
 Its structure is divided into seven consecutive days, each featuring a series of regular visits.
 Mark Friedberg’s production design makes for a credible lived-in space, that speaks both to Charlie’s intellectual side – he teaches online writing courses for a living – and his body.
 When Ellie complains that it smells, she’s stating what we already know.